o1-labs/proof-systems/o1vm/README.md

 ```

 The default value for `OP_DB_DIRECTORY` would be the one from
-`setenv-for-latest-block.sh` if the parameter is omitted.
+`setenv-for-latest-l2-block.sh` if the parameter is omitted.

 The `NETWORK_NAME` defaults to `sepolia`.